-“You don’t quite seem yourself, son,” Gareth said.
+“You don’t quite seem yourself today, son,” Gareth said.

-Roman took slow steps into the room, trailing his hand along the back of the sofa as he went.
-“Funny, I feel like myself.
+Roman took careful steps into the room, trailing his hand along the back of the sofa as he went.
+The slow, predatory movements gave Gareth the same uneasy sensation as before, a prickling at the back of his neck.
+Roman said, “Funny, I feel like myself.
 More than I have in some time.”

 Roman shrugged and grinned, the smile sharp but not touching his eyes.
 “I’m sorry if I seem strange, Gareth.
 I didn’t get much sleep last night.”